 Food is always important to boarders.
 Happily, the attractive meals prepared by our Chef and his staff from Alliance Catering provide quantity, variety and nutritional value.
 Special menus for vegetarians and others with particular needs are available.
 Weekday lunches are served on a ‘take-away' basis so that boarders can participate equally with day girls in all lunchtime and after-school activities.

 A local doctor is on-call at all times.
-If a boarder becomes ill, she is nursed in our brand new, state-of-the-art Health Centre, opened in 2008.
+If a boarder becomes ill, she is nursed in our brand new, state-of-the-art Health Centre.
 However, a boarder who contracts a contagious disease must be nursed at home or at her guardian's home while still infectious.

 Leave and Weekends